iProzd/DPA4-manuscript/SeZM.md

 The `z_bias` term (learnable, initialized to `softplus⁻¹(1)`) prevents the denominator from reaching zero when all edges have small envelope weights, which would produce division-by-zero at the cutoff boundary.
 Zero-weight edges (from padding or envelope) have their logits set to `−∞` before the grouped max, excluding them from the normalization entirely.

-**Output-side head gate:** After scatter-summing the attention-weighted messages, an output gate is applied per head:
+**Output-side head gate:** After scatter-summing the attention-weighted messages, an output gate is applied per head.
+Optional value and output projections can be enabled independently with `atten_v_proj` and `atten_o_proj`:

 ```
+value = attn_v_proj(message)                       # only when atten_v_proj=true
+output = scatter_sum(alpha × value, dst)
 gate = sigmoid(attn_output_gate_proj(ScalarRMSNorm(x_l0)))
 output = output × gate
+output = attn_o_proj(output)                       # only when atten_o_proj=true
 ```

-This query-dependent gate (analogous to the G1 gate in AlphaFold) allows the model to selectively suppress or amplify each attention head's contribution based on the destination atom's scalar features.
+This query-dependent gate allows the model to suppress or amplify each attention head based on the destination atom's scalar features.
+The optional projections are degree-aware, per-attention-focus `SO3Linear` maps: each degree `l` has its own channel projection, while all `m` components within the same degree share the same weights.
+The defaults keep the legacy value and output path without these projection parameters.

 When attention is active, `inv_sqrt_deg` is not applied — the softmax normalization replaces degree-based normalization.